Masters Degree Option

-The NASA Endeavor Science Teaching Certificate Project awards highly competitive one-year fellowships to 50 current and prospective teachers across the Nation.
-Funding authorization for the Project is provided through the NASA Endeavor Teacher Fellowship Trust Fund as a tribute to the dedicated crew of the Space Shuttle Challenger.
-The Project is sponsored by NASA, collaborates with various state departments of education and is administered by U.S. Satellite Laboratory, Inc.
+NASA's Endeavor Science Teaching Certificate Project awarded highly competitive fellowships to 50 educator across the Nation from 2009-2012.
+See Press Release.
+Funding authorization was provided through the NASA Endeavor Teacher Fellowship Trust Fund as a tribute to the dedicated crew of the Space Shuttle Challenger.
+Endeavor has been sponsored by NASA, administered by U.S. Satellite Laboratory.

-Endeavor Fellows take five graduate courses in an innovative, live (online) format from the comfort of their home or school.
-They learn to apply research-based pedagogical strategies and cutting-edge STEM (Science, Technology, Engineering and Mathematics) content to their classroom contexts while becoming a part of an esteemed network of like-minded educators across the Nation forming an online community of practice.
-NASA Endeavor Fellows will be awarded a Certificate in STEM education from Teachers College, Columbia University.
-The Certificate is one of completion; all graduate credit is awarded by regionally-accredited higher education partners.
-NASA Endeavor works in partnership with Departments of Education so that coursework may count toward recertification or, perhaps, new certification.
+NASA Endeavor Fellows took 5 graduate courses in an innovative, live (online) format from the comfort of their home or school.
+They applied research-based pedagogical strategies and cutting-edge STEM (Science, Technology, Engineering and Mathematics) content to their classroom contexts while becoming a part of an esteemed network of like-minded educators across the Nation forming an online community of practice.
+NASA Endeavor Fellows each had a mentor and earned a Certificate in STEM Education from Teachers College, Columbia University.
+As leaders in STEM Education, each Endeavor Fellow enhanced their teaching practice.

-The blended synchronous and asynchronous model for the online courses, which integrates content from each of NASA's Mission Directorates, gives participants the best of both worlds: working with challenging science and education content along with expert instructors and scientists in the laboratory and in the field, and studying independently with coursework tailored to individual needs.
-Each course includes take-away materials proven for the classroom.
-NASA Endeavor Fellows also earn a special Leadership Distinction designation for scaling up their practice within their district or state, or a Research Award for their STEM Action Research performed in the classroom or with schools.
+The blended synchronous and asynchronous model for Endeavor's online courses, which integrate content from each of NASA's Mission Directorates, has given participants the best of both worlds: working with challenging STEM content along with expert instructors, practicing scientists and engineers; and studying independently with coursework tailored to individual needs.
+Each course included take-away materials proven for the classroom.
+NASA Endeavor Fellows each earned a special Leadership Distinction Award for scaling up their practice within their district or state, or a Research Award for their STEM Action Research performed in the classroom or with schools.

 Matriculated students are offered a mentor.
 They network and receive support from like-minded educators and Endeavor graduates from across the U.S..
-Collectively, while earning the degree (and Endeavor Certificate) participants engage students of varying grades, levels of ability, and English proficiency through diverse teaching and learning styles.
-The courses blend content with pedagogical content knowledge.
-Incorporating authentic data and using technology as a tool for learning provide a springboard for cultivating problem solving skills and inspiring student research projects.
+Collectively, while earning the degree (and Endeavor Certificate) participants engage students of varying grades and levels of ability through diverse teaching and learning styles.
+Endeavor courses teach STEM pedagogical content knowledge.
+Incorporating authentic data and using technology as a tool for learning provide a springboard for cultivating problem solving skills, new standards, and inspiring student research projects.

 Full-time educators register for two (2) classes per semester including Fall, Winter/Spring, and Summer.
 They generally take one Endeavor course, and one course from the degree-granting institution.
 Others, or teachers who take sabbatical from the classroom, register for three or four courses per semester.
 Like all graduate courses, Endeavor courses require diligence.
-For each course, participants must attend the associated live meetings online (4-6 sessions, depending on the course).
-The self-paced work may be derived from classroom practice or implementation, or it may include a combination of other content and education-based assignments.
+For each, participants must attend the associated live meetings online (~5 sessions, depending on the course).
+The self-paced work is derived from classroom practice or implementation, or it may include a combination of content and education-based assignments.
 The remaining degree-granting institution's courses are asynchronous; students work at their own pace.

 What else should I know?

-Endeavor courses prepare educators to effectively integrate and teach STEM content and achieve results with their students.
-Each student in the degree-granting program is offered a mentor to develop an individual plan for their students that includes best practices of STEM Education.
-Everyone person in the program will implement either their own Action Research study to examine the effectiveness of materials and strategies, or will earn a Leadership Distinction on their STEM Certificate.
-The ultimate goal of the Endeavor Project is for educators to become highly qualified science teachers in their state and to enact change in their classroom, school, and school district.
-Fellows who are already highly qualified may seek additional endorsements.
+Endeavor courses prepare educators effectively to integrate and teach STEM content and achieve results with their students.
+Each student in the degree-granting program is offered a mentor to develop an individual plan for their work that usually includes trying out best practices of STEM Education.
+Everyone person in the program will implement either their own Action Research study to examine the effectiveness of materials and strategies, or earn a STEM Leadership Distinction on their STEM Certificate.
+The ultimate goal of Endeavor is for educators to become accomplished and to enact change in their classroom, school, and school district.

-In addition to taking courses, Fellows may choose to compete for optional two-week assignments at NASA Centers working with scientists and educators over the summer, earning credit.
-Endeavor Fellows are offered other special opportunities.
 The special Endeavor Online Community is a meaningful and interactive vehicle from which participants will gain insights and knowledge over many years.
-The project will contribute to the literature and be on the forefront of research and the most practical ways for educators to be successful with integrated STEM learning in their classrooms.
+Endeavor contributes to the literature; is on the forefront of research; and is the most practical way for educators to be successful with integrated STEM learning in his/her classrooms.

 Who Should Apply?

-The Joint Masters Degree Option between Endeavor and degree-granting partners is appropriate for a wide audience of formal educators, including elementary generalists, middle or high school science content experts, math educators, technology educators, pre-service science educators or special educators.
+The Joint Masters Degree Option between Endeavor and degree-granting partners is appropriate for a wide audience of formal educators (e.g., elementary generalists, middle or high school science or math content experts, technology educators, special educators, coordinators).
 Educators in STEM area disciplines are encouraged to apply.
-Others include those working for alternative teaching certification in science and interested in improving their science pedagogy, content knowledge and awareness of research in scientific fields.